PoutyJinx/dndparty-cog/README.md

-# dndparty-cog
+# dndparty

-A custom Red DiscordBot cog that allows users to **join a DND party** using a button.
+A custom Red DiscordBot cog to allow users to **join a DND party** using a button.

 🧙‍♀️ Features:
 - Joinable party system via button
 - Auto-limits party size (default: 6)
 - Displays member names and avatars
-- Simple clear command to reset the group
+- Clear command to reset the group

 ---